techoopsie/oopsie-docs/_docs/quickstart.md

 We will start by creating an [Application](/docs/what-is-an-application).
 Everything we will do will be in our [Dashboard](https://dashboard-next.oopsie.io), so if you are not there yet you should navigate there in another tab.
 The default view in the dashboard is the [Sites](/docs/what-is-a-site) view.
 Just hit the menu button in the left upper corner and then follow the steps below.

-**1.** Navigate to application models view by clicking "Application MOdels", the highlighted item in the sidebar image below.
+**1.** Navigate to application models view by clicking "Application Models", the highlighted item in the sidebar image below.
 <img src="/img/sidebar-app.png" width="150">

 **2.** When Application Models view is loaded nothing is really shown since you don't have any apps yet.
 You should see a big blue round button with a plus in your right bottom corner though, click it.
 Fill in the name you want for you Application, we will use *TodoApp* for this example, press *OK* (you may add an [Authorization](/docs/what-is-an-authorization) but we will skip this in the quickstart).
 <img src="/img/create-app.png" width="550">
 > **Warning**<br>
 > A deployed application or a resource with no authorization will be publicly accessible on the internet.
 Remember to undeploy if you go live with your example application.
-Read more about [Authorization](/docs/what-is-an-authorization)*
+Read more about [Authorization](/docs/what-is-an-authorization)

 **3.** You should now see your new Application in the table.
 Click it!
 <img src="/img/created-app.png" width="550">

-**4.** Now you have entered the view of your Application "TodoApp".
+**4.** Now you have entered the view of your Application TodoApp.
 The first time you enter the application's view a message is shown since you have not created any resources in your app.
 A resource can be seen as an object in your application and defines the structure of your data for that object.
 You will learn more about this in the *[Resource](/docs/resources)* section.
 <img src="/img/app-without-resources.png" width="550">

 **5.** Create a [Resource](/docs/resources) by clicking the blue round button in your right bottom corner.
 Give it the name *Todo*.